Create Outlook custom form in VB.NET, C#, C++.

 WebViewPane

-Unfortunately, due to a bug in Outlook 2002 and due to the necessity of providing a consistently-working code, Add-in Express has to scan all folders in Outlook in order to set and restore the WebViewUrl and WebViewOn properties.
-The first consequence is a delay at startup.
-The delay me be big enough if the user has a large number of folders in the store.
-The necessity to minimize the delay makes us exclude PublicFolders and all folders below it from the list; that is, Add-in Express doesn't allow using WebViewPane for PublicFolders and all folders below it.
+Unfortunately, due to a bug in Outlook 2002 Add-in Express has to scan all Outlook folders in order to set and restore the WebViewUrl and WebViewOn properties.
+The first consequence is a delay at startup if the current profile contains thousands of folders.
+A simple way to prevent the delay is to disable the corresponding item(s) of the Items collection of the Outlook Forms Manager at design time and enable it in the AddinStartupComplete event of the add-in module.
+Because PublicFolders usually contains many folders, Add-in Express doesn't allow using WebViewPane for PublicFolders and all folders below it.
+Outbox and Sync Issues and all folders below them are not supported as well when using WebViewPane.

 internal void SaveDefaultFoldersEntryIDToRegistry(string PublicFoldersEntryID,